linger1216/labelview/README.md

 # labelview
-You can easylabel on the some views
+You can easy label on the some views